AshwiniDPrabhu/Evolutionary-Machine-Learning/README.md

  4. Genetic programming for Wisconsin breast cancer dataset
   - Has implementation of genetic programming.
 Also, has tree representation of program with arithmetic and if-then-else functions at internal tree nodes.

+ 5. XCS Algorithm for Wisconsin breast cancer dataset
+ - Has implementation of XCS algorithm and compares the results obtained with that of genetic programming.